Introduction

 Here are some examples of user configuration changes:

-• If a user is disabled in Active Directory, that user is suspended in Silo.
+- If an account is disabled in Active Directory, that account is suspended in Silo

-• A user deleted in Active Directory (or removed from a security group or OU being synced) is subsequently deleted from Silo.
+- A deleted account in Active Directory (or removed from a Security Group or OU) is subsequently deleted from Silo, and skips the Trash Bin

 Although DirSync runs quietly in the background, you can invoke it manually from the command line to test configurations.
-The manual executable, A8UserSync.exe installs by default in the following path:
+The manual executable, A8UserSync.exe is available in the following folder path:

 C:\Program Files (x86)\A8UserSync\A8UserSync.exe

-When active, DirSync logs events, sync errors, and other information.
-These are available in the Windows Event Viewer, and are filed at: C:\Windows\System32\winevt\Logs\Application.evtx.
-Opening this file opens the Event Viewer.
-The Source ID for DirSync events is “A8UserSync.”
+DirSync logs events, sync errors, and misc information are available in the Windows Event Viewer > Application logs.
+The Source ID for DirSync events is A8UserSync

 12. Best Practices

-• Start with a small test group until you are comfortable with the system.
-Add more orgs after you complete the first one or two.
+- Start with a small test group until you are comfortable with the system.
+Add more orgs after successfully completing one or two

-• Leave breakerMode false until DirSync has enough users to work with so that simple updates do not trigger the breaker.
+- Leave breakerMode set to False until DirSync has enough user accounts to work with, so that simple updates do not trigger the breaker